 After you create a folder, you can compose new notes within it or move existing notes into a folder by selecting them and dragging them in.

 Name or rename a folder

 Once the new folder pops up, put your cursor inside to give it a name.
-You can change the name later too by clicking the name.
+You can change the name later, too, by clicking the existing name.
 You can also right-click the folder or hold Control and click it, and then pick Rename Folder from the menu.

 Move a folder and create subfolders

 You can move folders from one section to another in the list easily.
 Just select the folder, hold, and drag it to its new position.

 Moving folders like this also lets you create subfolders.
 So, if you have a folder for work notes, you can create subfolders to organize your notes within that work folder.
 Just create the subfolder using one of the methods above, and then drag it onto the folder you want to nest it in.